What is Configuration Management?

 Configuration management provides processes and systems for managing, protecting and controlling all of the projects products.
 It keeps files of the project products, recording their status, changes, and their relationships to each other.
 It ensures safe storage, controls access to the products and it enables auditing and status accounting of the items during and after the products creation.

 The Configuration Management ProcessConfiguration management processes are different depending on the nature of the organisation.
 The process described here is defined in ISO 10007:1996 and illustrates the scope of configuration management.
 The image below illustrates the process, which begins with Identfication and then follows a circular process of Control Status, Accounting and Auditing.

-, this is when decisions are made about the level of configuration management that will be required and the mechanisms, processes and responsibilites that will be used to achieve it.
-The results are recorded in a Configuration Management strategy
+Prince 2 includes a fifth stage called planning, this is when decisions are made about the level of configuration management that will be required and the mechanisms, processes and responsibilites that will be used to achieve it.
+The results are recorded in a Configuration Management strategy.

-.
+Once identified the products are controlled.
 Masters are usually held by the Configuration Librarian, and issues are logged and tracked, some security may be needed and copies are kept to a minimum.

 Configuration Status Accounting

 Configuration AuditingAuditing verifies that the actual status of the products match the configuration management records.
 Physical audits check that the products match their specifications.
 Functional audits check that the products perform the functions that they were intended and system audits check that the processes, and systems are operating correctly.

 The role of configuration management extends beyond the life cycle of and the configuration of a project will accompany the handover of the project’s products to operations.

-Configuration Management referencesOffice of Government Commerce (2002), Managing Successful Projects with PRINCE2
+Configuration Management referencesOffice of Government Commerce (2002), Managing Successful Projects with PRINCE2, London: TSO

 EN ISO 10007:1996, ISO 10007:2003, Quality management systems - Guidelines for configuration management